 For information or technical assistance on the power source, contact the power source manufacture's local dealer or representative.

-The following are used to alert maintenance personnel to procedures that require special attention, to those that could damage equipment, and to those that could be dangerous to personnel:
+The following are used to alert maintenance personnel to procedures which require special attention, to those which could damage equipment, and to those which could be dangerous to personnel:

 DANGER!